plone/volto/docs/source/blocks/settings.md

 ### `initialValue`

-A function that can be used to get the initial value for a block.
-It has the following signature:
+`initialValue` is a function that can be used to get the initial value for a block. following signature:

 `initialValue({id, value, formData, intl}) => newFormData`